balenaltd/handbook/Basic-tool-setup.md

 * [Docker Hub](https://hub.docker.com) (scripts expect you do be `docker login`ed)
 * [NPM.js](https://www.npmjs.com/) (your access token should be in your `~/.npmrc`)

-### Tools and services related to doing support<br>
-As needed for doing support when it is time for your support onboarding:
-* Zendesk (If you are a dev you will be given access from day 1)
-* [Intercom](https://app.intercom.com/admins/sign_in) (If you are a dev you will be given access from day 1)
-* Support agent access for your balena account (using your balena.io email please request access from the Ops team)

-Please note that you should have access to the above services before you start doing support.
-This is also noted during support onboarding so you can check that you have access to all the services you will need.
-If you need access sooner, please let the Operations team know and request access.

 **Last but very important note!
 Please bear in mind that to request and obtain access to any service, you need to get in touch with the operations team in the operations flow `t/operations` using @@operations and **#access**.
 If you require access to a number of services, you can make one access request for all.**